Kevin Keegan insists Premier League safety hasn’t yet been secured despite watching rampant Newcastle United dismantle Tottenham Hotspur 4-1.

 Newcastle were a joy to watch, and in reference to their celebrated reputation as ”the entertainers” in his first spell in charge at the club, Keegan joked: ”We had three up front today [Sunday] and I might even put a couple more forwards in next time.

-“This is the right way for us to play for the minute.
+”This is the right way for us to play for the minute.
 Just trying to defend and hang on to things puts more pressure on us as a team.

 ”If anything, our defenders know they can perhaps concede a goal in the knowledge that we’ve still got enough goals in us to win a match.”

-Nicky Butt swept Newcastle level in first-half stoppage-time, before Geremi’s free-kick and predatory finishes from Michael Owen—his third in as many games—and Obafemi Martins put the seal on a stunning away win, the club’s first since they took all three points at Fulham before Christmas.
+Nicky Butt swept Newcastle level in first-half stoppage-time, before Geremi’s free-kick and predatory finishes from Michael Owen — his third in as many games — and Obafemi Martins put the seal on a stunning away win, the club’s first since they took all three points at Fulham before Christmas.

 As defender Jonathan Woodgate endured a miserable game against his former club, rampant Newcastle also hit the woodwork in each half through Habib Beye and Joey Barton while Tottenham’s England international, Paul Robinson, made several fine saves to keep the score respectable.